Travel.State.Gov > International Travel > Country Information > Oman International Travel Information

 Penalties for expired passports or visas include fines and/or imprisonment.

 Avoid Travel to Yemen: We strongly advise U.S. citizens against travel to Yemen.
 Crossing the Yemen-Oman border can be dangerous, and U.S. citizens who do so are routinely detained by Omani authorities.
 The Department of State and U.S. embassies abroad will not facilitate entry of U.S. citizens into Yemen.
-See our Yemen Crisis webpage and Yemen’s Travel Advisory for further information.
+See Our Travel Advisory for Yemen for further information.

 For further details, see the Royal Oman Police website.

 Yellow fever vaccinations are required if you are coming from a country with yellow fever outbreaks.

 HIV/AIDS entry restrictions apply to visitors and foreign residents.
 HIV/AIDS testing is required upon arrival for people on work or immigrant visas.
 Oman does not accept U.S. HIV/AIDS testing.
 Verify this information with the Government of Oman before traveling.